AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 - Use the following credentials:
   - **Username:** .\LAPS_Admin
   - **Password:** The one retrieved from Intune in the previous step.
-- Verify you can log in as an administrator.

 ![LAPS_Admin_FirstStart](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/05_Zero_Trust_%26_Security_Hardening/Screenshots/LAPS_Admin_FirstStart.png)